 Historic district commissions are authorized and regulated by Section 7-147a through Section 7-147o of the Connecticut General Statutes.

-To learn more about this important commission and for useful links, visit the City of Bristol’s website.
+To learn more about this commission, for a schedule of regular meetings, and useful links, visit the City of Bristol’s website.